Denmark Western Australia (WA) -

 Keep your cool in summer - head south.
 Make the hottest days bearable - swim at Denmark's beaches, walk under the forest canopy, relish local ice cream and finish with a crisp white wine.

-Denmark, Western Australia, is located 400 kilometres
+Denmark is 400 kilometres

-Accessible by road and air, Denmark's popular visitor appeal is based on its natural beauty,
+south of Perth and accessible by road and air, Denmark's popular visitor appeal is based on its natural beauty,

 village atmosphere and year-round mild climate.

 More information is on our How to Get Here page and, for local maps, visit the Denmark Maps page.